pedro-de-rycker/Facebook.NetCore.HttpClient/README.md

 # Facebook.NetCore.HttpClient

- A simple .NET Core 3 httpclient for Facebook
+A Facebook HTTP client for .NET Core 3